Teach Abroad in Spain Program Participant Journey

 The (practical) Hiatus

-After about six months of travelling around home and abroad, I made my way back to Vancouver Island for the holidays with my family.
+After about six months of traveling around home and abroad, I made my way back to Vancouver Island for the holidays with my family.
 I had been back for only a few weeks, and was putting everything together for an application to a PhD program at the University of Edinburgh, when the first reports of something called the Corona Virus began getting regular news coverage.
 We know how that story unfolds, and needless to say, plans changed, so lets fast forward three years.
 I successfully completed my TEFL certification and honed my skills as an English tutor online.
 I’ve done the practical 9-5, so that I could top-up the ol’ bank account.
 I even lost my voice for four month and had to retrain my vocal chords, so that was fun.
 And I deferred an opportunity to take a job overseas last year, but I’m a pragmatist, and decided to stick it out another year to ensure I have a stronger safety net and my vaccine boosters.
 Now it’s actually happening . . .
 I’m taking the overseas job opportunity and the travel hiatus is coming to an end.

 Going beyond the casual travel